ImagineGamingPlay/Cheeka-Development/README.md

 ## ⚙️ Support

 Please join our [Discord Server](https://discord.gg/igp-s-coding-villa-697495719816462436) for getting help with the bot.
-If you are facing any issues and you're sure it's a problem on our site, please [create an issue](https://github.com/ImagineGamingPlay/Cheeka-Development/issues/new).
+If you are facing any issues, and you're sure it's a problem on our side, please [create an issue](https://github.com/ImagineGamingPlay/Cheeka-Development/issues/new).

 ## 🙋‍♂️ Contributing